 Expenses

-Operating expenses increased 11% from US$79.2 million in 1998 to US$87.9 million in 1999 primarily due to an increase in management fees. [under the Technical Assistance Agreement.]
-[Is this the technical services fee or some other fee that should be disclosed?]
-The increase in depreciation expense from US$36.8 million to US$45.0 million was primarily attributable to expansion at the Cerri Complex and the addition of an upstream compression plant.
+Operating expenses increased 11% from US$116.0 million in 1998 to US$132.9 million in 1999 primarily due to increased gas transportation maintenance expenses and higher property, plant and equipment depreciation.
+The increase in depreciation expense from US$36.8 million to US$45.0 million was primarily attributable to expansion at the Cerri Complex and the acquisition of an upstream compression plant.

 Operating Results